 Thursday, September 27 march

-Despite an invasion of the Cap Haitien by Martelly’s pink army of paramilitaries, and a siege of the more activist neighborhoods, thousands more took to the streets on to call for an end to the Martelly-Lamothe administration.
+Despite an invasion of Cap Haitien by Martelly’s pink army of paramilitaries, and a siege of the more activist neighborhoods, thousands more took to the streets to call for an end to the Martelly-Lamothe administration.

 When the protesters tried to conclude their march in Vertieres — site of the final battle for Independence — the police made four arrests.
 Together with six people arrested last week and still not released, this brought to 10 the number of Cap Haitien protesters incarcerated.

 Many of the regions’ prominent politicians, including Senator Moise Jean-Charles and former MP Hugue Celestin, took part in the protests.
 Sen. Jean-Charles, an organizer, warned that democracy is under threat.
 He said: